learn-the-web/topics/images-cheat-sheet.md

             background-repeat: round;
             ```
           - '`background-repeat: space` — do not crop the image, but put space around the repeated ones.'
-          - '`background-repeat: round` — scale the image up so there’s always full version, no cropping.'
+          - '`background-repeat: round` — scale the image up so there’s always a full version, no cropping.'
           - '*Or, use horizontal & vertical values like* `background-position`'
           - |
             ```css